Current forestry operations

 A key part of our work is actively managing the land to make sure the local woodlands that we know and love can thrive for many years to come.
 There is often a perception that tree felling is bad, but it’s a vital part of good woodland management.
 Harvesting trees provides the wood that we all use in our daily lives and promotes healthy forests.

 It’s easy to focus on tree felling, but that’s only one part of the cycle of growing trees.
-Over the last five years we have planted over 100,000 trees here in the New Forest, carefully matching the right species to the right location to help its chances of growing and thriving.
+Over the last six years we have planted over 100,000 trees here in the New Forest, carefully matching the right species to the right location to help its chances of growing and thriving.

 Current work areas include:

 Growing trees for home-grown timber means that they have to be managed all year round.
 It's vital that our gateways are kept clear for forestry vehicles working on site and emergency vehicles.
 Warning signs will be in place around the work sites and it’s important that you pay attention to signs your own safety, that of others.
 Work is only taking place Monday - Friday.